Healthy Homes Standards

 This is just the start of Healthy Homes.
 It is our opinion that over time, these standards are likely to increase

 Electrical checks with compulsory RCD's and possibly Active Fault detectors.
 For many homes this will involve a complete re-wire.
 Homes are lost each year due to electrical faults that modern systems would prevent.

 Double glazing is another increase in standards that is long overdue, along with wall insulation.

 Once all these things are factored in, the gap in costs between a new replacement home, and upgrading an existing old home, is going to become smaller.

 With the price of a QuickBuild Home, that gap becomes even smaller.
 Then factor in a better use of land, as often you can put two new homes where there was only one before, and higher rental income associated with a new home, and it often makes more financial sense to demolish an existing home and replace it with two new homes.
 Greater income, better tenants, higher capital value and lower lower maintenance costs.

-QuickBuild homes meet all of the existing requirements for Healthy Homes.
-And with significantly better insulation and more resilient walls designed with rentals in mind, they are the answer to those people with an eye on the future.
+QuickBuild homes has significantly better insulation and more resilient walls and is designed with rentals in mind, they are the answer to those people with an eye on the future.